socrata-platform/balboa/balboa-client-kafka/README.md

 publishing messages to Kafka Clusters.
 Currently, this project focuses heavily on publishing Balboa Metrics to an existing cluster.

+ We want to provide everyone with the ability to easily ingrain Kafka Producers and Consumers in there services with as little learning and dependencies as possible.

 ## Installation

 This project is published as a maven repository and can be utilized and referenced as such through socrata's public